 5 network licenses and 25 users become 10 named users

-On network licensing, a company with 5 network licences can, for instance, have about 25 different users that use the licenses flexibly when needed.
-Imagine now that the company is informed by their CAD software provider that their network licences will be replaced with named user licenses at a ratio of 1:2, a typical offer out there in the market.
+On network licensing, a company with 5 network licenses can, for instance, have about 25 different users that use the licenses flexibly when needed.
+Imagine now that the company is informed by their CAD software provider that their network licenses will be replaced with named user licenses at a ratio of 1:2, a typical offer out there in the market.

 Constantly shifting licenses between designers not practical

 But can’t these named user licenses be shifted to other users?
 It seems they can, but this comes with additional management tasks.
 The ICT department needs to know which designers do not need licenses at a particular time and to whom they can be shifted and for how long etc. For many organizations, these additional management tasks are not very practical.
 Every minute spent on these management tasks also represents an unwanted extra cost.

 From the designer’s point of view, user licenses can be limiting.
 Sometimes you just want to make a small modification to a design.
 Without network licensing, and if a license is not currently assigned, the designer would have to shift this work to another designer that has a license or request a license.
 All of this takes time and eats into efficiency and the bottom line.